steawinfdox-png/skz-nlp-clustering/README.md

 4. Run pipeline in JupyterLab
    a.
 File --> New --> Terminal
    b.
 Enter and run "python main.py"

-🔬 **Pipeline Overview**

-1. 🎼 Scrape Song Metadata & Lyrics

-* Pull complete music artist discography using the Genius API
-* Store song titles, release dates, and full lyrics for analysis

-2. 🧹 Preprocess Lyrics

-* Clean and normalize text (lowercase, remove punctuation, remove stopwords)
-* Filter out metadata brackets

-3. 😊 Sentiment Pre-Analysis (VADER)

-* Generate compound polarity score for each song
-* Classify into positive, neutral, or negative to visualize mood trends as supportive supplemental data

-4. 🔢 Vectorize Lyrics (TF-IDF)

-* Convert lyrics into numeric embeddings using TF-IDF
-* Extract key linguistic features for clustering

-5. 🔀 Unsupervised Clustering (K-Means)

-* Applied K-Means to TF-IDF vectors to identify latent emotional themes
-* Evaluated SSE/Elbow method to select k cluster count

-6. 🏷️ Cluster Labeling with Groq LLM

-* Sent sample lyrics from each cluster to a Groq Llama model
-* Generated concise 3–5 word theme labels
-* Mapped each track to its theme

-7. 📊 Visualization

-* Projected high-dimensional vectors into 2D (t-SNE) for visual mapping
-* Created cluster frequency charts and an emotional timeline across the 7-year discography using Matplotlib, Plotly, and Seaborn

 🧰 **Tech Stack**
 🧪 Languages + Tools